KatherineMichel/digital-commonplace/README.md

 * [Project-Based Learning GitHub](https://github.com/tuvtran/project-based-learning)

 <!--
+https://twitter.com/SamuelHulick/status/1086771997160263680 | 🎆 🌸 Samuel Hulick 🌸 🌄 on Twitter: "If someone woke up from a coma today and said "catch me up on the biggest advancements in UX design over the last 10 years!" what would you point them to?" https://twitter.com/balajis/status/1086798793939464192 | Balaji S. Srinivasan on Twitter: "1) Uber: single button orchestration of complex action 2) Tinder: swipe/left right, rather than picking through profiles 3) Slack: seamless multi-client text-focused UX 4) TouchID (still better than FaceID) 5) WhatsApp-style barcode scan to link desktop app (will get more common)… https://t.co/HX9uRFyk6O"

 https://github.com/vicky002/1000_Projects | vicky002/1000_Projects: Mega List of practical projects that one can solve in any programming language!

 https://twitter.com/chrisalbon/status/957951573413347328 | Chris Albon on Twitter: "Get it working.
 Get it working at scale.
 Get it working fast at scale."